rwarford/ansible-k8s/README.md

       ssh-copy-id $nodename
       ```

-2. Create an ansible hosts file.
+2. Create an ansible inventory file.

    a.
-Create the hosts file called hosts.test.yaml.
+Create a file called `hosts.test.yaml`.

-      The file should look like the following (***this assumes you have Freenas running and have configured a dataset for use by the Freenas provisioner***):
+      The file should look like the following:

       ```bash
         all: